SIVGOS/WebScrapper/README.md

 # WebScrapper
 A program for scrapping Amazon and Flipkart India websites

-The details is explained in my YouTube Videos
+The codes are explained in details in my YouTube Videos

 Part 1: Web Scrapping Flipkart :https://www.youtube.com/watch?v=QjP8u7ksFYw